EdPs97/portfolio/README.md

 In parallel with my operational role, I actively work on machine learning and AI-based projects as part of my continuous professional development.
 These initiatives focus on:
 * Applying supervised and unsupervised ML models to operational datasets
-* Using hands-on field data to improve feature engineering and model realism
 * Enhancing current workflows through automation, prediction, and anomaly detection
 * Exploring how AI can support planning, optimization, and operational excellence My experience working directly with real mining data has significantly improved how I design, validate, and interpret analytical models—bridging the gap between theoretical approaches and operational constraints.